 Address: 808 Bienville St, New Orleans, LA 70112

 Since its opening in 2001, GW Fins has received national recognition for its creative plates of fresh seafood and unique atmosphere.
-Nature inspires the menu here, so depending on what’s in season, the menu changes daily.
-Seafood is undoubtedly the star of the show here, and you can expect everything from Atlantic bluefin tuna to Southern flounder to make an appearance on the menu during your visit.
+Nature inspires the menu here, so the menu changes daily depending on what’s in season.
+Seafood is undoubtedly the star of the show here, and you can expect everything from Atlantic bluefin tuna to Southern flounder to appear on the menu during your visit.

 If the lobster dumplings are available, don’t sleep on those!
 They’re a fan favorite for a reason, and a wonderful appetizer to start the meal off with.
 Reservations are recommended, so be sure to call ahead.